nebulasio/nebdocs/docs/go-nebulas/develop/contribute.md

 The project welcomes submissions but please let everyone know what you're working on if you want to change or add to the go-nebulas project.

 Before undertaking to write something new for the go-nebulas, please [file an issue](https://github.com/nebulasio/go-nebulas/issues/new) \(or claim an [existing issue](https://github.com/nebulasio/go-nebulas/issues)\).
-Significant changes must go through the [change proposal process](https://github.com/nebulasio/wiki/blob/master/change_proposal_process.md) before they can be accepted.
+Significant changes must go through the change proposal process before they can be accepted.

 This process gives everyone a chance to validate the design, helps prevent duplication of effort, and ensures that the idea fits inside the goals for the language and tools.
 It also checks that the design is sound before code is written; the code review tool is not the place for high-level discussions.

-Besides that, you can have an instant discussion with core developers in **developers** channel of [Nebulas.IO on Slack](https://nebulasio.herokuapp.com).
+Besides that, you can have an instant discussion with core developers in **developers** channel of [Nebulas.IO on Community.nebulas.io](https://community.nebulas.io).

 ### Making a change